 Would you feel comfortable laying down on a bed that someone else already tested during the coronavirus pandemic?

-It turns out that there are actually some mattress stores still open, and some that were closed are beginning to reopen depending on which state you live in.
+It turns out that many mattress stores are still open, and some that were closed are beginning to reopen depending on which state you live in.

 Mattress Firm is the #1 seller in the country and they confirmed that they do have some locations that are still open during the COVID-19 crisis.
 The company says that it’s taking necessary precautions to help protect their employees and customers such as frequent sanitizing and maintaining a distance of six feet between people when possible.